 Best hikes: Double-O-Arch trail, Landscape Arch trail, Delicate Arch trail.

 Arches National Park is what made Moab so famous, so there’s no surprise that most visitors come here first.
 The downside is that Arches has become very busy, but luckily, it has a couple of moderate trails that don’t see as much traffic.

 To escape the crowds, check out the Double-O-Arch trail, a moderate hike that’s part of the Devil’s Garden Primitive Loop Trail.
 This moderate trail requires scrambling up the sleek rock and takes you through the stunning red rock country.

 ✅ Check out my guide to some of the best hikes in Arches National Park.

 Camping in Arches National Park: The only campground at the Arches National Park is in Devil’s Garden and as you might have guessed, it’s VERY hard to get a spot there.
 Your best bet is to stay in one of the campgrounds in Moab or go to a hotel.

 ✅ Check my guide on Utah National Parks, to help you plan your adventures after visiting Moab.

 2. Hike to the Delicate Arch

-A quick word on hiking Delicate Arch, one of the most popular things to do in Moab.
+A quick word on hiking Delicate Arch, one of the most popular features in Arches.

 I do NOT recommend doing this hike during mid-day, as it tends to be crowded and hot, especially in summer.